Skip to Site Header Skip to Main Content Skip to Footer

 Hormonal Changes

-For women, hormonal fluctuations can disturb sleep temperature.
+For women, hormonal fluctuations can disturb sleep and affect body temperature.
 Here's how:

 Estrogen